lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 * id-kp-configSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files (typically, but not restricted to XML or JSON files).
+> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files (for example XML or JSON files).
 Configuration files are used to configure software.
 The KU extension is set to digitalSignature or nonRepudiation.

 * id-kp-trustanchorSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files.
-Trust anchor configuration files are used to add or remove trust anchor to the trust store of a device.
+Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.
 The KU extension is set to digitalSignature or nonRepudiation.

 * id-kp-updateSigning

 > A public key contained in a certificate containing the KeyPurposeId id-kp-updateSigning may be used for verifying signatures of software or firmware update packages.
-Update packages are used to install new software or firmware updates on potentially safety-critical systems.
+Update packages are used to install software (including firmware, safety-related applications and others) on systems.
 The KU extension is set to digitalSignature or nonRepudiation.

 * id-kp-safetyCommunication

-> A public key contained in a certificate containing the KeyPurposeId id-kp-safetyCommunication may be used to authenticate a communication peer for safety-critical communication based on TLS.
+> A public key contained in a certificate containing the KeyPurposeId id-kp-safetyCommunication may be used to authenticate a communication peer for safety-critical communication based on TLS or other protocols.
 Depending on the key type used, the KU is set to digitalSignature or keyEncipherment.

 ~~~
 id-kp  OBJECT IDENTIFIER  ::=